How to Build a Pitched Roof On a Pergola: 5 Easiest Steps

 Whether on this step of how to build a pitched roof on a pergola, retighten the joists once more to all the wooden beams, beginning with the very first cover board on the edge of the platform, to build a sturdy roofing structure before installing the metal roofs as well as a sheet.

-When the structure is set for the pergola’s pitched roofs, the next stage is to put the cover on the frames.
+When the structure for the pergola’s pitched roofs is set, the next stage is to cover the frames.

 Based on the material, it is strictly connected to the frame for sturdy and long-lasting placement.
 Metal roofing panels, for example, are fastened and pressed to the timber structure.
 For added robustness, some individuals use galvanized fixings.